 But when it came to shooting food, it was another story altogether.
-We had a “romantic sunset dinner” at 6:00am on our private patio and breakfast shoots that took so long all of the food and coffee got too cold to enjoy.
+We had a “romantic sunset dinner” at 6 am on our private patio and breakfast shoots that took so long that all of the food and coffee got too cold to enjoy.
 We’d look longingly at the food and yummy cocktails but not actually indulge for fear of ruining the presentation.

 At least we managed to appear to be totally enjoying our romantic dates on the ship!

 We spent a lot of time shooting photos around the cruise ship and lounging in the pool, and we also got to enjoy a few other activities around Lan Ha Bay.
 We biked around the villages, kayaked beneath the limestone cliffs, and found a little secluded beach.

 It is remarkable that these photos turned out as good as they did, considering that we are unbelievably uncoordinated at both biking and kayaking.

 The Award For the Worst Pose Goes To…

 Me, pretending like I have any clue how to do Tai Chi.

 The amazing photographers for the photoshoot were Simon Toffanello and Bunsak But.
 Both are living in Cambodia and work with clients all over SE Asia.
 They were masters at their craft – setting up the perfect angle, getting the lighting just right, and making sure Nick and I didn’t feel like complete idiots.

 You can check out more of Simon’s work here: https://www.simontoffanello.com/